 Developing our business will require significant capital in the future.
-To meet our capital needs, we expect to rely on our current and future cash flow from operations, and our current available borrowing capacity.
+We expect to make future capital expenditures of approximately \$370.0 million in connection with the development of Freshpet Kitchens 2.0, Freshpet Kitchens South and Freshpet Kitchens 3.0.
+To meet our capital needs, we expect to rely on our current and future cash flow from operations, our current available borrowing capacity, and access to the debt and equity markets, if appropriate.
 Our ability to obtain additional funding will be subject to various factors, including general market conditions, our operating performance, the market's perception of our growth potential, lender sentiment and our ability to incur additional debt in compliance with other contractual restrictions, such as financial covenants under our debt agreements.